kseniaafm/logs/README.md

 ## July 18th 2023
 Today we spent the whole day painting portraits and Skye and I also were tracing them on wood via the laser.
 I think we are done with about 1/3 of all the portraits.

+## July 19th 2023
+Today we spent the day working on portraits.
+In the first part of the day I was painting them onto the traced wood.
+In the second part of the day, Skye and I finished lasering them onto the wood for tracing.
+And then I painted again.